 Trinitarians must assume that three distinct persons are being mentioned here.
 The plainest reading of the verse tells us that people are to be baptized in the name of: (1) God the Father, (2) God's Son, and (3) God's Spirit.
 There is no reason here to suppose we are to identify all three as God when God is one of the aforementioned three and God's Son and God's Spirit are mentioned along with God.
 The Scriptural facts also show us that we cannot presume the Holy Spirit is a separate and distinct third person simply because two persons are mentioned along with the Holy Spirit.
 The following passage makes this quite clear:

-For there are (N)three that testify: the Spirit and the water and the blood; and the three are in agreement.
+For there are three that testify: the Spirit and the water and the blood; and the three are in agreement.

 1 John 5:8

 Three persons?
 Trinitarians know the Spirit in this verse is their Third Person of the Trinity.
 Must we then assume that the water and blood are each a person too?
 Or conversely, should we assume the Spirit is not a person because the Spirit is mentioned with two other things which are not persons?
 It is rather obvious here that one cannot insist the Holy Spirit in Matthew 28:19 is a separate third person because the Spirit is mentioned with two other persons.
 This Trinitarian claim doesn't hold water as the Bible demonstrates.

 3. Questionable Authenticity